+RQ4

-RQ4- This question included topics related to addressing challenges with respect to how to educate the mindsets of the stakeholders within the organization.
+This question included topics related to addressing challenges concerning how to educate the stakeholders' mindsets within the organization.
 Participants were asked four interview questions.
 The analysis revealed three main themes for addressing the challenges shown in response to RQ4: (a) Face-to-face (F2F) meeting with stakeholders, (b) training the stakeholders, and (c) inviting stakeholders early in the process.

 RQ4.
-Theme 1: F2F Meeting with Stakeholders.
+Theme 1: F2F Meeting with Stakeholders

 Four of the 11 participants (P1, P4, P5, & P9) expressed that formal communication approaches, such as F2F meetings and discussions, are ways to address the challenges within an I.T. organization.

 RQ4.
+Theme 2: Training the Stakeholders

-Training Theme 2: Stakeholders.
-Training the stakeholders within the organization was a common theme was among three (P2, P9, & P11) of the 11 participants.
+Training the organization's stakeholders was a common theme was among three (P2, P9, & P11) of the 11 participants.
 P2 explained that "various methods of training" that entailed "formal and informal classes, hands-on training, instructor-led training sessions, and online, self-service portals" about E.A. initiatives would serve to provide insight into and for users and stakeholders.
 P9 stated, "Mindset change starts with providing upfront training" at the beginning of a new process.
-P11 likewise suggested that the first task is to create awareness in the form of providing training and showing videos about the E.A. transformation process.
+P11 likewise suggested that the first task is to create awareness to provide training and show videos about the E.A. transformation process.

 RQ4.
-Theme 3: Invite the Stakeholders Early.
-Inviting participation by stakeholders early in the process was a unique theme communicated by two of the 11 participants (P5 & P6).
+Theme 3: Invite the Stakeholders Early

+Inviting stakeholders early in the process was a unique theme communicated by two of the 11 participants (P5 & P6).